 Screen savers were a cottage industry too.
 In the early 1990s, stores like Best Buy had a full shelf of screen saver collections, generally priced at around $30.
 After Dark was the most popular one.
 Berkeley Systems released After Dark for the Mac in 1989, and followed up with a Windows version in 1991.

 It wasn’t long before other companies released screen saver packages with specific themes.
-During the 1990s, owning a computer that was capable of displaying an elaborate screen saver was something of a status symbol, and I think that helped drive the sale of these packages too.
+During the 1990s, owning a computer that was capable of displaying an elaborate screen saver was something of a status symbol.
+I think that helped drive the sale of these packages too.
 People wanted to show off their machines.

 Eventually the screen saver fad wore off.
 Computers powerful enough to run them stopped being exotic, and the graphics and especially sound became distracting.
 Plus, operating systems came with a fairly heavy selection of them and there were hundreds you could download for free.
 By the mid to late 90s, computer users laughed at the idea of paying $30 for a screen saver.
 Berkeley Systems sold out to Sierra On-Line in 1997.
 By then, it was better known for its You Don’t Know Jack franchise than it was for After Dark.

 Problems with screen savers